 - You are not receiving adequate compensation in the form of benefits to cover the approved expenses.

 If you are unsure whether you have grounds for legal action, do not hesitate.
 Contact us to explore your legal options further.
-Your Charleston work injury attorney will work tirelessly to help you get through these difficult times.
+Your Charleston workers’ compensation attorney will work tirelessly to help you get through these difficult times.

 Charleston Workers’ Compensation FAQ